bneil/bneil.github.io/content/posts/2023-09-15-2023-09-15-atacama-the-hidden-web.md

 # The hidden meetup

-Back in Febuary, I was going through some articles on [social.coop](https://social.coop) which self described as being `A Fediverse instance for people interested in cooperative and collective projects.`.
+Back in Febuary, I was going through some articles on [social.coop](https://social.coop) a mastmastodon instance that describes itself as being `A Fediverse instance for people interested in cooperative and collective projects.`.
-As im likely to do, I have been slowly devouring all the links and discussions from the website to self inform and make myself a slightly better developer.
+As im likely to do, I have been slowly networking and checking out all the culture and discussions from the instance to self inform and make myself a slightly more informed netizen.
 The content on the site is especially resonating since
 I love cooperatives and have wanted to create a similar structure for myself and other developers in Colorado.
 Which, is in itself another rabbit hole but ill digress.
 I stumbled upon a really interesting looking
 [descent social](https://decentsocial.net/) that promised this idea of an [unconference](https://www.wikiwand.com/en/Unconference) which, at the time I hadn't known was a thing.
 Intrigued I read through the site and realized that I had missed the party by a few days.
 Nothing seemed to remain from the event, no streamers or downed flipper zeros.
 Just a whole lot of nothing.
 So I decided to dig in.